 - Weight-bearing

 - Muscle strength

-- Balance, posture and function.
+- Balance, posture and function

-Add more exercises, repetitions (times), weight or duration as time goes on and you will have success.
+Add more exercises, repetitions (times), weight, or duration as time goes on.

 For floor exercises, place a blanket or thick mat under you for comfort.
 If you have difficulty getting up and down from the floor, try the exercise on a firm bed.